spetzel2020/global-combat-tracker/README.md

 # Global Combat Tracker
-Prototype of synchronizing combat trackers across Scenes in Foundry
+Prototype of a cross-Scene Combat Tracker

 **WARNING**: Back up your world before testing this